mwinokan/Hirsch/README.md

 ```
 from hirsch import hirsch
 fractions = [0.1,0.5,0.6,0.3,0.2,0.5,0.4]
-h = hirsch(fractions, x_max=1, precision=0.01)
+h = hirsch(fractions, continuous=True)
 ```

-Calculate a continuous h-index for a set of samples from known populations:
+Calculate a continuous h-index for a set of samples from known populations (continuous=True assumed):

 ```
 from hirsch import hirsch